MuhammadShafeeque/Enhanced-Modeling-Marine-Terminating-Glaciers/README.md

 This project is built upon the original work from [water_terminating_module](https://github.com/jmalles/water_terminating_module) by Jan-Hendrik Malles et al. The implementation is based on the methodology described in:

 Malles J-H, Maussion F, Ultee L, Kochtitzky W, Copland L, Marzeion B. Exploring the impact of a frontal ablation parameterization on projected 21st-century mass change for Northern Hemisphere glaciers.
 Journal of Glaciology.
-2023;69(277):1317-1332. doi:10.1017/jog.2023.19(https://doi.org/10.1017/jog.2023.19)
+2023;69(277):1317-1332.
+[DOI: 10.1017/jog.2023.19](https://doi.org/10.1017/jog.2023.19)

 ## Features